ComputationalCrew/2023-Powdery-Mildew-Fungicide-Programs-Project/README.md

 ATE: average treatment effect for annual costs from generalized random forests.

 ATE1: average treatment effect for active constituents from generalized random forests.

+### Constituents_quadrant.csv

+Quadrant: A classification variable denoting which quadrant in the landscape each hop yard (Field_ID) was located within relative to the centroid of all yards.
+Values are SE, NE, NW based.

+predictions1: Predicted value for active constituents from generalized random forests.

+### Cost_quadrant.csv

+Quadrant: A classification variable denoting which quadrant in the landscape each hop yard (Field_ID) was located within relative to the centroid of all yards.
+Values are SE, NE, NW based.

+predictions: Predicted value for annual costs from generalized random forests.

+### ViolinPlot.csv

+Field_ID: A unique identifier for each hop yard within each year.

+Year: Classification variable for year of observation, 2014 to 2017.

+Month: Classification variable for month of observation, March to August

+Monthly_constituents: Monthly number of pesticide active constituents applied for suppression of powdery mildew by Oregon hop growers during 2014 to 2017.

+YearlyCon: Annual number of pesticide active constituents applied for suppression of powdery mildew by Oregon hop growers during 2014 to 2017.

+Monthly_Cost: Monthly costs of pesticides applied for suppression of powdery mildew by Oregon hop growers during 2014 to 2017.

+Annual_Cost: Annual costs of pesticides applied for suppression of powdery mildew by Oregon hop growers during 2014 to 2017.